UN-Task-Team-for-Scanner-Data/reproducibility-project/project-content/project-charter.md

 ## Project overview

 Research in the price statistics discipline is not as reproducible as we feel it should be.
 Most researchers utilize proprietary datasets (for instance internal datasets owned by their NSOs as part of their official work, or purchased datasets that require considerable financial investment for others to acquire).
+Research is also usually done with proprietary software and is not shared with the research output.
+The result is that it is challenging to reproduce or replicate trialed methods, as well as to extend and teach (oneself or others) the methods in question.

-Research is also done using software available to researchers in a way that is custom to them and the code and detailed processes are typically not made easily available as part of the research project.
-This consequence is far from the intention of researchers, but is a result of the challenges to do this within the discipline.
-Specifically, it is not easy to find or access open datasets that can be used for research purposes.
-Once data is found, the metadata on each dataset will differ, making it challenging to process and use the data, such as for repeatable research processes.
-Finally, once a researcher has access to the data, it is not clear how code and processing logic should be shared as part of the research project to make the project reproducible.
-In other words, the process is not Findable, Accessible, Interoperable, or Reusable (or FAIR).
+This consequence is far from the intention of researchers, but is a result of the challenges within the discipline making adoption of good practices hard.
+For instance, it is not easy to find, access, or understand open datasets so that they can be used for research purposes.
+There is also a lack of discipline-specific guidance on how Findable, Accessible, Interoperable, or Reusable (or FAIR) principles can be applied to projects to make them reproducible.

 ## *Raison d'être* of the project

-The project aims to simplify this situation in the price statistics discipline by tackling the challenges that researchers face.
-In other words, the project aims to lower the barrier for reproducibility, making it intuitively easy (with some practice) for researchers to work openly.
-From an open science point of view, making research more routinely reproducible will help accelerate the pace at which consensus is reached on various topics as [results can quickly become replicable and even generalizable](https://book.the-turing-way.org/reproducible-research/overview/overview-definitions).

-## Objectives and results in a little more detail

-As the project tackles the main challenges facing the discipline, it looks to deliver on a few objectives.
-The project adopts [the OKR framework](https://www.whatmatters.com/faqs/okr-meaning-definition-example) to structure key results around aimed for objectives.

--   **Objective A:** Catalogue all applicable datasets that researchers could leverage for research purposes, whether they are open or proprietary but highly applicable.

-    -   Mock up an interim data catalogue that is easy to read through and understand.
-    -   Investigate the applicable metadata for publishing/registering a dataset and outline an ingestion/registration process that can be leveraged to onboard datasets to the interim data catalogue.
-    -   Coordinate the registering of several open datasets that can act as a pilot for the interim data catalogue.
+The project aims to instill reproducibility within the discipline by lowering barriers and simplifying processes for adoption of good practices.
+This overarching goal is aligned with the [Principles of Official Statistics](https://unstats.un.org/unsd/dnss/hb/E-fundamental%20principles_A4-WEB.pdf), specifically the strengthening of professional standards, scientific principles, and professional ethics.

+# Objectives of the project

+## Overall objective

+**Objective**: Instill reproducibility principles in methodological and pedagogical material shared within the discipline (in alignment with the FAIR principles)

+This overall objective can be broken down into 4 key results that can themselves be sub-objectives.

+## Guidance sub-objective

--   **Objective B**: Develop guidance on reproducibility to outline the why, the what, the where, the when (in the research process) and the how to apply best practices to make the discipline open and FAIR.
+Develop guidance on reproducibility to outline the why, the what, the where, the when (in the research process) and the how to apply best practices to make the discipline open and FAIR

-    -   Investigate processes around data – such as how to reference the data (internal, public, or synthetic), how to incentivize the use of benchmark datasets for specific tasks in the discipline, how to deal with complex use cases (such as confidentiality or privately owned but widely used data).
-    -   Investigate processes around code and related objects like clear code documentation – such as where to publish code, what should be included in the repository, how to clearly document the process, etc. If applicable, make template repositories or examples available for the community.
-    -   Outlining of the white paper/guidance for the discipline on reproducibility
+## Data Catalogue sub-objective

+Catalogue all applicable datasets that researchers could leverage for research purposes, whether they are open or proprietary but highly applicable.

+## Training sub-objective

+Deliver training on challenging aspects of reproducibility to support the guidance sub-objective

+## Reproducibility promotion sub-objective

--   **Object C**: Integrate reproducibility guidelines within administrative processes of the discipline to drive adoption
+Instill reproducibility by showcasing it within the community and integrate it within administrative processes of the discipline to drive adoption.

-    -   Work with Ottawa Group organizers to integrate reproducibility guidelines into the conference process

-## Project management
+# Project management structure

-To manage the project, a [GitHub projects is used](https://github.com/orgs/UN-Task-Team-for-Scanner-Data/projects/1/views/1) for coordination and transparency.
+The project adopts [the OKR framework](https://www.whatmatters.com/faqs/okr-meaning-definition-example) to structure key results that help deliver each objective.
+To pace the project, an annual cycle is used to fit into a several year horizon and report back to the discipline at our annual conferences (the Ottawa Group and the Group of Experts on the CPI).
+As such:

+-   Each year a GitHub milestone is structured to track the Key Results for the year
+-   GitHub issues are used as Key Results to track specific major deliverables helping make progress towards the relevant objectives.
+-   Labels are used to categorize the various Key Results around the FAIR principles.